praj-bellakka/tp/docs/DeveloperGuide.md

 |v1.0|new user|see usage instructions|refer to them when I forget how to use the application|
 |v2.0|user|find a to-do item by name|locate a to-do without having to go through the entire list|

+## Architecture
+{An Architecture Diagram here}
+The Architecture Diagram given above explains the high-level design of the App.
+Given below is a quick overview of main components and how they interact with each other.

+### Main components of the architecture

+{TODO here}

 ## Non-Functional Requirements

 {Give non-functional requirements}